Alazán-Apache Courts: History

 The first tenants were allowed to start living in completed buildings in August 1940.
 The buildings were made of hollow tile and concrete and covered an area of about sixty acres.
 Rent for the buildings in the community was based on income and by the mid-1940s, there were around 4,500 residents, half of which were children.
 The buildings had the "rare amenity of a private bathroom."
 All of the 2,554 single-family units were open to all tenants by the end of 1942.
 By 1945, there were around 4,994 people living in the project.
 While the project tried to rehouse people who had been displaced by the projects, families whose income was too high to qualify were not given any help to relocate.

 In 1969, the project was described in a piece published by the Arizona Daily Star as a place "where some 6,000 Mexican Americans live in wretched poverty and frequent hunger."
 Plans to renovate the community went out for a contract bid between four different Mexican American contractors in 1970.

 In the 1980s, 99% of the residents were Hispanic and it was claimed that this was due to "voluntary segregation."

+During the 1980s and 1990s, conditions in the courts began to become neglected during the crack epidemic which led to increased crime and drug activity.

 In the 1990s, it was considered the largest project in San Antonio and faced with issues of serious overcrowding.
 Some of the buildings were renovated in the 1990s and new buildings were built based on the architecture of the Guadalupe Homes nearby.